uf-mil/mil/Sub-Switch.md

 Adding a host to DHCP:

-SSH into the switch at 192.168.1.5, username sub, password sub.
-Type en and press enter to enter enable mode - enable secret is sub.
+SSH into the switch at 192.168.1.1, username sub, password subjugator.
+Type en and press enter to enter enable mode - enable secret is subjuagtor.

 Type "conf t" to get into configuration mode.